Why should you be prepared?

 Being prepared can reduce fear, anxiety, and losses that can happen in any disaster.
 Communities, families, and individuals should know what to do in the event of a fire and where to seek shelter during a tornado or hurricane.
 You should be ready and have a plan in case you need to evacuate your home and take refuge in public shelters and know how to care for your basic medical needs.

-What if your loved one is being supported in Assisted Living or Memory Care, do you need to prepare?
+What if your loved one is being supported in Assisted Living or Dementia Care, do you need to prepare?

 The short answer is yes.
 The Community should be planning for disasters, and it is important that you know and understand their preparedness plan to ensure your loved one will be kept safe.